fboender/ansible-cmdb/docs/usage.md

 ## Custom templates

-Custom columns can be added with the `-C` param.
-See the [Custom columns](#custom-columns) section for more info.
-Custom columns are somewhat limited in the type of information they can display (basically only strings and numbers).
-If you want to add more elaborate custom columns or other data to the output, you can create a custom template.
+It's possible to create custom templates to build completely different CMDBs or to enhance the existing ones.
 Ansible-cmdb uses the [Mako templating engine](http://www.makotemplates.org/) to render output.

-For example, if you want to add a custom column to the `html_fancy` template:
+For example, if you want to add a custom column to the `html_fancy` template (note that it's easier to just use the `--cust-cols` option.
+For more info see above):

 1. Make a copy of the default `html_fancy` template in a new dir.
 Here, we'll use files from the ansible-cmdb git repository.